mrgrain/cdk-esbuild/README.md

 - `EsbuildBundling` implementing `core.BundlingOptions` ([reference](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.BundlingOptions.html)) \
   provides a _esbuild_ bundling interface wherever needed

+### Parameters

+- `entryPoints: string | string[]` \
+  Single or list of relative paths to the entry points of your code from the root of the project.
+See `props.projectRoot`.

 ### Props

-- `props.entrypoint` & `entrypoint` \
+- `props.entryPoints` \
-  Relative path to the entrypoint file of your code from the root of the project.
+  Array of relative paths to the entry points of your code from the root of the project.
 See `props.projectRoot`.

 - `projectRoot` \
   Absolute path to the root of the project for the asset.
 If not set, will attempt to guess the root path using a basic algorithm.
 The combination of `projectRoot + entrypoint` must always be a valid absolute path. \